Optimizing Your Site For Conversions: A Primer On WordPress A/B Testing

+Optimizing Your Site For Conversions: A Primer On WordPress A/B Testing

 What is WordPress A/B testing?

-If your site is powered by WordPress (as is 37% of the entire web), you need no introduction to the endless range of A/B testing plugins and tools that enable you to optimize it for conversions.
-Just like WordPress is known for its robustness and ease of use, using a tool like VWO makes A/B testing is a simple yet effective technique that can help you outdo your website user experience and grow your key metrics.
+If your site is powered by WordPress, you need no introduction to the endless range of A/B testing plugins and tools that enable you to optimize it for conversions.
+Just like WordPress is a platform known for its robustness and ease of use, using a tool like VWO makes A/B testing an easy and effective technique that helps you outdo your website user experience and grow your key metrics.
 By simply installing a plugin on your WordPress site, you can run as many tests on the critical elements as you need to confidently make data-backed optimization decisions.

-In this post, we discuss how you can leverage A/B testing on your WordPress site and how it could be a game-changer for your business.
+In this post, we discuss how you can leverage A/B testing on your WordPress site and how it can be a game-changer for your business.

 What can you test on your WordPress site?

 While there are several golden rules and best practices you can follow while writing interesting and impactful headlines, testing them could surprise you to no end.
 Run A/B tests on your headlines to see which ones drive more traffic to your posts, engage your readers better, result in a higher number of social shares, and more.
 VWO’s GPT-3 powered AI copy generator allows you to choose from a large set of headline suggestions based on the existing copy on your website.
 You can check this feature by taking a 30-day free trial.

 Website forms are indispensable for any lead generation business, and optimizing them can have a direct and tangible impact on your conversion metrics.
-However, given the wide scope for refinement and sometimes contradictory best practices, forms can be quite challenging to optimize for.
+However, given the wide scope for refinement and sometimes contradictory best practices, forms can be quite challenging to optimize.
 What works for one niche might not necessarily work for yours, and the only way to find the sweet spot between insightful answers, high attempt rate, and frictionless filling experience for your forms is to run experiments.

 Consider contact forms, for instance.
 From testing for the required and optional form fields, the form length, placement of the form, there are a plethora of parameters for which you can streamline your forms and get better results.